microsoft/IoT-For-Beginners/3-transport/lessons/3-visualize-location-data/README.md

 The best visualizations allow humans to humans to make decisions quickly.
 For example, having a wall of gauges showing all manner of readings from industrial machinery is hard to process, but a flashing red light when something goes wrong allows a human to make a decision.
 Sometimes the best visualization is a flashing light!

 When working with GPS data, the clearest visualization can be to plot the data on a map.
-A map showing delivery trucks for exampel, can help workers at a processing plant see when trucks will arrive.
+A map showing delivery trucks for example, can help workers at a processing plant see when trucks will arrive.
 If this map shows more that just pictures of trucks at their current locations, but gives an idea of the contents of a truck, then the workers at the plant can plan accordingly - if they see a refrigerated truck close by they know to prepare space in a fridge.

 ## Map services